 "Find the most surprising stat."
 "Generate a TLDR for exec slide 1."
 "List actions for Q1 based on section 3."

-- Be openly clear
+- Be openly clear about why

-Tell people why this matters.
+Tell people what this is for.
 Sample copy:

 "We think this guide genuinely helps.
-When you use the AI button to generate a checklist or summary you help surface good sources above junk.
+When you use the AI button to generate a checklist or summary, you help surface good sources above junk.
 Thanks for pushing quality forward."

 The rule you do not bend